 You can get in touch with these organisations for support, advice and information.
-They are there for anyone who self-harms or thinks about self-harm, or parents, carers or friends of those who self-harm:
+They are there for anyone who self-injures or thinks about self-harm, or parents, carers or friends of those who self-injure:

 - The Mix – call 0808 808 4994 (7 days a week from 3pm to 12am)

 - Mind – call 0300 123 3393 or text 86463 (9am to 6pm on weekdays)